Gary Allen (gridiron football): Calgary Stampeders

 In 1986, he signed with the Calgary Stampeders of the Canadian Football League and was named the starter at running back, after being originally listed fifth on the depth chart.
 He was benched in three games for being late to practices and missing team meetings.
 He still finished as the league's rushing leader (1,153 yards) and punt returner (768 yards), becoming the first player to be selected to the All-star team in two positions in a single season.
 He also set franchise records with 768 punt return yards in a season and 155 punt return yards in a game (September 14).

 The next year, he led the West Division in rushing yards (857) and again received All-star recognition.
 His performance fell off in 1988, before being cut after three games with only 100 rushing yards (5.0 yard avg.).

 Winnipeg Blue Bombers

 On August 22, 1988, he was signed by the Winnipeg Blue Bombers.
 He was released on September 8, after playing in three games and registering 53 rushing yards (5.6 yard avg.).

-Personal life
+Personal life and death

-Allen currently coaches freshman football at his former Alma Mater Baldwin Park High School.
-His son, a graduate of Bishop Amat Memorial High School, is now a freshman receiver for the University of Hawaii.
-Allen works as an inspector for the San Gabriel Valley County Water District.
+Allen later coached freshman football at his former Alma Mater Baldwin Park High School.
+His son, a graduate of Bishop Amat Memorial High School, was a receiver for the University of Hawaii.
+Allen also worked as an inspector for the San Gabriel Valley County Water District.

+Allen died from heart failure in Covina,CA on July 8, 2023, at the age of 63.